-- If someone outside the School of Nursing needs to notify a student about an emergency while the student is taking an exam/test/quiz, that person should call Mrs. Pike at 434-791-7111.
-If Mrs. Pike is unable to answer her phone, you may call 336-327-4069. - The message will be relayed to the student. - The student is not allowed to keep her/his cell phone during an exam/test/quiz even if she/he is expecting an emergent call. - The student's cell phone will be returned to her/him once the completed exam/test/quiz is turned in.
+- If someone outside the School of Nursing needs to notify a student about an emergency while the student is taking an exam/test/quiz, that person should call Mrs. Pike at 434-791-7111 and leave a message. - The message will be relayed to the student. - The student is not allowed to keep her/his cell phone during an exam/test/quiz even if she/he is expecting an emergent call. - The student's cell phone will be returned to her/him once the completed exam/test/quiz is turned in.